-SOL Virginia and U.S. History Grade 11 | 1 credit
+Virginia and U.S. History

 In this course, students examine American history from exploration to the present, focusing on political and economic history.
 Students also explore American culture through a chronological survey of major issues, movements, people and events in United States and Virginia history.